How to plan for charitable giving

 DAF: DAFs are a charitable giving strategy administered by public charities that allow you to separate out a bucket of money for charitable purposes while offloading all of the charitable administration to the public charity.
 Gifts to a DAF receive one of the most favorable tax deductibility treatments.
 However, when making gifts to a DAF, while you (as the “advisor”) can still advise the fund on how you want the assets invested and make recommendations as to which charities should receive gifts from the fund, ultimately the fund itself owns the assets you’ve contributed and has the final say over both of those matters.
 In general there is not a specific requirement to give money to end charities from your DAF after you’ve funded it, although some DAFs may have their own rules.

 Private Foundation: Like DAFs, private foundations allow you to separate out money for charitable purposes; however, unlike DAFs, private foundations are managed privately by the primary funder and a team selected by them to oversee its compliance and reporting.
 When making gifts to a private foundation, you are subject to lower deductibility limitations than you would be had you made gifts to a DAF.
 However, you retain direct control over both investments and ongoing charitable distributions from the foundation.
 As a result of this retained control, private foundations are subject to a complex set of rules covering what they—and their major donors—can and cannot do.
 Private foundations are also required to file a separate annual tax return (Form 990-PF), which includes a list of board members, contributors, grant recipients and assets.
 Ironically, this return is a public document.
-A private foundation must give away to end charities 5% of the value of its assets each year (often valued at the end of the prior year).
+A private foundation must distribute 5% of the value of its assets (often valued at the end of the prior year) to charities each year.

 Involving family members in making decisions for your charitable vehicles